 Cosmo stood up, using Cream as a support.
 She approached the edge of the highway.
 “I also want to go,” she said.
 Her hand clutched the pendant around her neck.
-“I have… questions that need to be answered.”
+“I have… Questions that need to be answered.”

 “About the Ancients?”
 Cream asked curiously.

 “Hmm…” Cream brought her arms above her head and let out a soft groan as she stretched.
 She then stood beside Cosmo, who was next to Tails.
-Bark and Elias soon joined alongside them.
+Bark and Sally soon joined alongside them.
 The sun had finally risen and bathed the group in orange and yellow light.
 Behind them, the city started to rouse as factories and manufacturing plants started operations for the day, the greyish-yellow exhaust fumes from the stacks wafted into the sky and slowly started to obscure the sun.
 A new day had dawned on Megapolis.
 As it did for the five Mobians staring out of the horizon towards lands – and adventure – unknown.

 “I guess this is goodbye Megapolis.”